ClickHouse/ClickHouse/docs/en/operations/backup.md

 ```

 The default value for both is true, so by default concurrent backup/restores are allowed.
-When these settings are true on a cluster, only 1 backup/restore is allowed to run on a cluster at a time.
+When these settings are false on a cluster, only 1 backup/restore is allowed to run on a cluster at a time.